Jamsher Khurd

-Khurd and Kalan Persian language word which means small and Big respectively when two villages have same name then it is distinguished as Kalan means Big and Khurd means Small with Village Name.
+Khurd and Kalan are Persian language words which mean small and big respectively.
+When two villages have the same name then they are distinguished by adding Kalan (big) and Khurd (small) at the end of the village name, based on their size relative to each other.

 Rural Dispensary Jamsher Khurd

 The Rural Dispensary (RD) Jamsher Khurd is being run under the administration of Dr. Mian Afnan Sharif by Punjab Rural Support Program (PRSP) Kasur.
 An average of 1500 patients are being treated every month.